 This study draws on the information provided by U.S. teachers.
-Educators were selected for this research due to their firsthand knowledge and direct involvement in the teaching process, as well as student travel organization.
+Educators were selected for this research due to their firsthand knowledge and direct involvement in the teaching process, as well as engagement in student travel organization.

-In comparison to student tour operators, teachers are able to monitor behavioral changes of students before and after a student trip, thanks to their regular interaction with students.
+Unlike student tour operators, teachers are able to monitor behavioral changes of students before and after a student trip, thanks to regular interaction with them.
 As a result of students participating in a number of school tours, teachers are well-positioned to observe a transformation in them over the years.